-Here’s the more useful truth from a benefits systems perspective: most sleep meditation programs don’t fail because meditation is ineffective.
-They fail because employers rarely operationalize sleep meditation as prevention-with the same rigor they apply to screenings, care navigation, or condition management.
+From a benefits systems perspective, the failure of most sleep meditation programs isn’t the meditation itself.
+It’s that employers rarely use it as prevention—with the same rigor they apply to screenings, care navigation, or condition management.

-If you want sleep meditation to create measurable value for employees and the health plan, you need to treat it like a set of targeted micro-interventions-easy to adopt, simple to repeat, and structured in a way that can be measured without violating trust.
+If you want sleep meditation to deliver measurable value for employees and the health plan, treat it like targeted micro-interventions—easy to adopt, simple to repeat, and structured so it can be measured without violating trust.

 Why “sleep meditation” is a benefits infrastructure problem